Understanding Body Language for Interview

 Always have a weak handshake.
 And make sure it lasts only for a second.
 Never maintain eye contact.
 Slump into your seat immediately after the handshake.
 If the interviewer asks a tough question, make sure you crack your knuckles before you answer.

 Your appearance speaks volumes – it is not just about your dressing style, but also your ability to carry the dress that matters.
-Wrong body can send an incorrect signal, and even if you answer all the questions correctly, it may not create a positive impact.
+Wrong language can send an incorrect signal, and even if you answer all the questions correctly, it may not create a positive impact.

 Job Interview Body Language Tips